 - Lettuce Wraps.
 Try crisp leaf lettuce cups to keep it fancy without the fuss and flavorful without the work.

 - Crackers.
-A spoonful on a cracker makes a perfect appetizer for friends or a snack for yourself while cooking.
+A spoonful on a cracker makes a perfect snack—or an adult-friendly Lunchable situation.

 - Croissant.
 Stop by your local bakery for these fresh, buttery pillows.
-A turkey salad croissant is a refreshing change of pace from a standard sandwich we all eat so often.
+A turkey salad croissant is a refreshing change of pace from the standard sandwiches we all eat so often.

 Turkey Salad